 Some of the foods rich in magnesium include pumpkin seeds, cocoa, beans, almonds, dark green leafy vegetables, seaweeds, and flaxseeds.

 The human body requires good fat like omega 3s, omega 6s, and omega 9s for proper functioning.
 Good fat helps in the regulation of hormones that help in reducing pain and inflammation together with blood pressure and heart rate regulation.
 Good oils and fats are important in the diet since they do help in getting Candida under control.
 The fats do increase the ability of the body to take nutrients from the foods consumed along with offering the most efficient energy source.

 The building blocks for cell membranes and other hormones are fats.
 In fact, the good fats are carriers of the soluble fats, vitamins A, D, E, and K, and they help in the conversation of carotene to vitamin A to help in the absorption of minerals.
 They are also important in the utilization and assimilation of vitamin D.

 The human brain is made of fat, and when they do get enough healthy fat, the brain will be contented.
 The omega 3's is important for the right functioning of the brain.

 The gamma-aminobutyric acid does play a crucial role in anxiety, and this takes place naturally in the brain.
-It is known to be one of the most crucial calming neurotransmitter and it is also an amino acid.
+It is known to be one of the most crucial calming neurotransmitters and it is also an amino acid.
 It is mainly associated with poor sleep, stress, anxiety, and agitation whenever their levels are down.
 You will be stress-free ad relaxed when you have enough GABA.
-The vitamin B6 is essential for GABA synthesis, and magnesium is an important component in GABA synthesis.
+Vitamin B6 is essential for GABA synthesis, and magnesium is an important component in GABA synthesis.